 Bucking retirement trends

 When are you going to retire?
 Baby Boomers now say they are going to stay working longer than the average retirement age which is 62 for men and 61 for women.
-According to a Sun Life survey, 19 per cent claim they will never retire.
+According to a Sun Life survey, 19 percent claim they will never retire.
 A friend once told me this and it came true.
 She died suddenly in her early 60’s.
 The more common expectation in terms of age is 66 years old as the target retirement age.
-In that same Sun Life survey, 32 per cent of working Canadians said they intend to work full time until they are 66 years old.
-Older workers are a reality in Canadian workplaces and the age 55 and over group makes up 20 per cent or 3.6 million people (up from 1.2 million since 2006).
+In that same Sun Life survey, 32 percent of working Canadians said they intend to work full time until they are 66 years old.
+Older workers are a reality in Canadian workplaces and the age of 55 and over group makes up 20 percent or 3.6 million people (up from 1.2 million since 2006).
 Some companies welcome older workers while others are looking for legal ways to ease them out.
-As of 2012 the labour force participation rate of 65-69 year olds was 24 per cent.
-This includes part time work as well.
+As of 2012, the labor force participation rate of 65-69-year-olds was 24 percent.
+This includes part-time work as well.
 Putting the age for receiving the OAS to 67 will increase the trend to a later retirement.
 Those who choose to retire early are then bucking a trend to later retirement.

 Related article: Who says you need to stop working at 65?

 Making it work